 8. X Rocker Pro Series H3 Gaming Chair

-Not all the best gaming chairs make use of a five wheel rolling caster design.
-The X Rocker foregoes wheels entirely in favor of a rocking chair that sits directly on the floor.
-For gamers who like a lower profile to sit in front of the TV and demand the best sound performance available, this is one of the best gaming chairs available bar none.
+Not all the best gaming chairs make use of a five-wheel rolling caster design.
+The X Rocker foregoes wheels entirely in favor of a rocking chair design that sits directly on the floor.
+For gamers who prefer a lower profile to sit in front of the TV and demand the best sound performance available, this is one of the best gaming chairs available bar none.

 That's because this office chair comes with four speakers built right in.
-The result is a full immersive soundscape that puts you right in the midst of your favorite game or movie environments.
+The result is a fully immersive soundscape that puts you right in the midst of your favorite game or movie environments.
 Further enhancing your immersion in the experience is a vibration function that can sync up with the video on your TV, and you can even sync together multiple chairs for local co-op or competitive gaming.
-And like many of the best gaming chairs on the market, this one comes with a soft and comfortable real leather coating.
+Like many of the best gaming chairs on the market, this one also comes with a soft and comfortable real leather coating.

 9. Devoko Ergonomic Gaming Chair

-Devoko has done a great job of figuring out what features make for the best gaming chairs and packing them all together in an affordable package.
-This chair can swivel a full 360 degrees with little effort, and it sports one of the slickest and best looking race car inspired designs we've come across in our hunt for the best gaming chairs.
+Devoko has done a great job of figuring out what features make for the best gaming chairs and packs them all together in an affordable package.
+This chair can swivel a full 360 degrees with little effort, and it sports one of the slickest and best-looking racecar-inspired designs we've come across in our hunt for the best gaming chairs.

-This chair is well suited for larger gamers too.
-Not only does this game chair support a pretty sizable weight capacity, but it's more expansive in design, and that's a consideration that too many manufacturers neglect.
+This chair is well suited for larger gamers, too.
+Not only does this gaming chair support a pretty sizable weight capacity, but it's also more expansive in design, and that's a consideration that too many manufacturers neglect.
 The gas spring is strong, reliable, and protected against the risk of explosion, and the handle for adjusting the recline angle is easily accessible and simple to use.
-"Ergonomic" is right in the name of this chair, and the comfort really needs to be felt to be understood.
+"Ergonomic" is right in the name of this chair and for good reason, and the comfort really needs to be felt to be understood.

 10. Ficmax Ergonomic Gaming Chair

-Ficmax isn't the best known manufacturer, but they do offer some pretty solid products.
+Ficmax isn't the best-known manufacturer, but they do offer some pretty solid products.
 With this chair, gaming is comfortable even for taller and wider customers.
-It sports a roomier design along with some hefty and well cushioned pillows for both lumbar support and your neck, so you'll feel great even during those all night marathon gaming sessions.
-And in a nice step away from traditional design, it even comes with an adjustable footrest so you can put yourself in a position you'll love.
+It sports a roomier design along with some hefty and well-cushioned pillows for both lumbar support and neck support, so you'll feel great even during those all-night marathon gaming sessions.
+In a nice step away from traditional design, it even comes with an adjustable footrest so you can put yourself in a position you'll love.

 The ability to adjust the chair itself is equally as varied.
 The seat itself can tilt to a fully flat position, and the combination of a steel frame and a sturdy wheelbase means that you don't have to worry about it creaking underneath your weight.
-A smoothly performing class four piston system automates the process of adjusting the height to accommodate you.
+A smoothly performing four-piston system automates the process of adjusting the height to best accommodate your needs.

 Best Gaming Chair Buyer’s Guide

-If you’re going to spend hours out of your day sitting, you should feel comfortable doing it, and that’s why we want to help you get the perfect chair.
-Gamer specific features are pretty similar to what you’d want out of any office chair, but there are definitely some specific things you should look for when you’re trying to get an office or gaming chair.
-The information below can help make your search for quality gaming chairs easier.
+If you’re going to spend hours out of your day sitting at your desk, you should feel comfortable doing so, and that’s why we want to help you get the perfect chair for you.
+Gamer-specific features are pretty similar to what you’d want out of any office chair, but there are definitely some specific things you should look for when you’re trying to get an office or gaming chair.
+The information below can help make your search for quality gaming chairs much easier.

-But the material on the outside can also have an impact on your comfort level.
+The material on the outside can also have just as much of an impact on your comfort level.
 The most common material used for gaming chairs is PU leather, although a rare few chairs come with real leather.
-In either case, leather tends to be a soft and stylish choice, but real leather costs more for not much benefit.
+In either case, leather tends to be a soft and stylish choice, but real leather costs more for very little benefit.

-Comfort should be your top priority when shopping for an office or gaming chair, and you should focus most of your attention on neck, lower back, and lumbar support.
-The right amount of firmness will vary from customer to customer, but we generally recommend a slightly more rigid design for gaming than with a more traditional office chair.
+Comfort should be your top priority when shopping for an office or gaming chair, and you should focus most of your attention on the neck, lower back, and lumbar support.
+The right amount of firmness will vary from customer to customer, but we generally recommend a slightly more rigid design for gaming than you’d get in a more traditional office chair.

-Pillows for the lower back and head are a common inclusion in these types of chairs, but we prefer models where you can remove the pillows entirely.
+Pillows for the lower back and head are a common inclusion in these types of chairs, but we prefer models that allow you to remove the pillows entirely.
 The more options you have, the better, and being able to remove the pillows means you can easily shift between relaxation and productivity modes.

-While there are a rare few chairs that don’t allow you to recline, the option is more common than it is not.
-The best reclining chairs will extend from 90 degrees to 180 degrees, allowing you to move from a completely upright position to laying flat on your back.
-That’s a huge asset if you want to use your chair to take a nap but less so if you’re just using it for work or gaming.
+While there are a rare few chairs that don’t allow you to recline, the option is more common than not.
+The best reclining chairs will extend from 90 degrees to 180 degrees, allowing you to move from a completely upright position to lying flat on your back.
+That’s a huge asset if you want to use your chair to take a nap, but less so if you’re just using it for work or gaming.

-If you picked one of these types of chairs at random, it would be a crap shoot as to whether or not they included adjustable armrests.
-Adjustable armrests aren’t going to be an issue for a lot of customers, but it can be a deal breaker for some.
-If you want to keep your armrests out of the way, you’ll at least want to find a model that lets you flip them up.
-The best option here are 4D armrests, which allow you to adjust them in four different dimensions.
+If you picked one of these types of chairs at random, it would be a crapshoot as to whether or not they included adjustable armrests.
+Adjustable armrests aren’t going to be an issue for a lot of customers, but they can be a deal-breaker for some.
+If you want to keep your armrests out of the way, you’ll at least want to find a model that allows you to flip them up.
+The best options here are 4D armrests, which allow you to adjust them in four different dimensions.
 These chairs tend to be costlier, but they also tend to offer the widest range of adjustment features across the board.